-Users who will use GENERAL must have read/write access to the main directory, and read/write/execute access to the TMP subdirectory.
-In addition, users must have read/write access to the file GEN4MST, and read access to all other GEN files.
+Users who will use GENERAL must have read/write access to the main directory, and read/write/execute access to the tmp/ and lib/ subdirectories.
+In addition, users must have read/write access to the file gen5mst, and read access to all other gen files.